-NASA’s Global Climate Change website provides the public with accurate and timely news and information about Earth’s changing climate, along with current data and visualizations, presented from the unique perspective of NASA, one of the world’s leading climate research agencies.
+NASA’s Global Climate Change website provides the public with accurate and timely news and information about Earth’s changing climate, along with current data and visualizations, presented from the unique perspective of one of the world’s leading climate research agencies.

 The website is produced by a team at the Jet Propulsion Laboratory, which Caltech manages for NASA.
-The following information is sourced from the Global Climate Change website.

 Small temperature rise, big impact